-The Next Business Book to Read over a Glass of Wine
+The House of Mondavi: Your Next Business Book to Read over a Glass of Wine

 It is such a rarity to find a nonfiction book that has the page-turning characteristics of a fictional suspense-laced drama that when you do, you never forget it.
 That is what The House of Mondavi: The Rise and Fall of an American Wine Dynasty was for me.